 Can You Really Charge a Crystal to Resonate Positive Energy?

-Vogel had a near-death experience at the age of six after suffering from pneumonia.
-When he was revived after being pronounced dead, he said he experienced love and light and had trouble reconciling life afterwards.
-This led him on an existential search to which he found the answer after extensive praying.
-He said a voice told him he would be a phosphor chemist and make advancements in luminescence, which is exactly what he did.
+Vogel had a near-death experience after suffering pneumonia at age six.
+After being pronounced dead, he was revived saying he experienced love and light while his heart stopped.
+This caused Vogel to struggle to assimilate back and reconcile with his life afterward.
+He soon found himself on an existential journey to which he found the answer after extensive praying.
+He said a voice told him he would be a phosphor chemist and make advancements in luminescence, a path he diligently followed.

 The Vogel Crystal